officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 # Spark Job service
 Spring boot service to start and stop spark jobs and Track job status, job duration, and error messages if there is any.
-It provides simple REST APIs for that, internally using `spark-submit` and kafka messaging to start and stop jobs respectively.
+It provides simple REST APIs for that, internally using `spark-submit` to start and kafka messaging to stop jobs respectively.

 ## Prerequisites
 - Java 17